ºÚÁÏÍø

 Europe’s AI future is becoming reality.

-The AI-on-Demand Platform (AIoD) has significantly expanded to include new services for research and industry within a unified digital infrastructure: the EU flagship initiative provides a single, trusted access point for cutting-edge European AI tools, data, and services for research and industry.
+The AI-on-Demand Platform (AIoD) has significantly expanded to include new services for research and industry within a unified digital infrastructure.
+As a single, trusted access point, the platform offers cutting-edge European AI tools, data, and services for research and industry.
 As a unified gateway, the AIoD connects previously fragmented resources across the European AI ecosystem, making them accessible, reusable, and tailored to user needs.

-Developed through the EU-funded DeployAI and AI4Europe projects, the AIoD represents a one-stop shop that bridges the gap between research and business.
+Building on earlier efforts to unify Europe’s AI landscape, the current expansion is being driven by the DeployAI initiative, which bridges the gap between research and business.
 It is a cornerstone of Europe’s strategy to accelerate AI innovation, enhance technological sovereignty, and position European values of trustworthiness, transparency, and responsibility at the heart of global AI development.

 Connecting research and industry under one European vision